Support

-Below, we explain what the cost of goods sold (COGS) is, why it’s important for product businesses, and how to calculate COGS using the cost of goods sold formula.
+In this article, we’ll break down what COGS is, why it’s vital for product-based businesses, and how to calculate it using the cost of goods sold formula.

 What is cost of goods sold?